Vancouver Grizzlies relocation to Memphis: Aftermath

 The move to Memphis did not solve the Grizzlies' financial problems, and as of 2011 the team's cumulative loss was US$100 million.
 The team did manage a 50-win season and reach the playoffs four times, but failed to advance in the playoffs until the 2010–11 season.
 As of 2011, the Grizzlies remain, according to Forbes, the third least-valuable NBA franchise, at US$266 million.
 Attendance did not exceed Vancouver levels for more than a decade after the move.
 The Grizzlies averaged 13,737 spectators in their first season in Memphis; the first season in which they exceeded Vancouver attendance levels was 2012–13, when they averaged 16,624.

 The Grizzlies were the first NBA relocation since the Kansas City Kings relocated to Sacramento, California and became the Sacramento Kings in 1985.
 It was followed by two others in the same decade.
 The first was the relocation of the original Charlotte Hornets to New Orleans in 2002, with the team becoming the New Orleans Hornets (now Pelicans).
 (That relocation is no longer treated by the league as such; after the 2013–14 season, the franchise then known as the Charlotte Bobcats reclaimed the Hornets name and also received sole rights to the history of the Hornets in Charlotte.)
 The second was in 2008, when the Seattle SuperSonics relocated to become the Oklahoma City Thunder.
-In the NHL, two teams were moved from Canada to the U.S. during the mid-1990s: the Quebec Nordiques became the Colorado Avalanche in 1995, and the Winnipeg Jets became the Phoenix Coyotes in 1996 and were rebranded as the Arizona Coyotes in 2014 (a new Winnipeg Jets team returned to the city by relocation of the Atlanta Thrashers in 2011).
+The move of the Grizzlies came amidst a series of professional teams relocating from Canada to the United States in the 1990s and 2000s when the Canadian dollar was weak; in the NHL, two teams were moved from Canada to the U.S. during the mid-1990s: the Quebec Nordiques became the Colorado Avalanche in 1995, and the Winnipeg Jets became the Phoenix Coyotes in 1996 and were rebranded as the Arizona Coyotes in 2014 (a new Winnipeg Jets team returned to the city by relocation of the Atlanta Thrashers in 2011).
 In 2005, one of Canada's two Major League Baseball teams (the Montreal Expos) relocated to Washington, D.C. and became the Washington Nationals.
 The failure of the Vancouver franchise was part of the reason the NBA changed the expansion drafting rules following the return of Charlotte to the league as the Bobcats in 2004.
 The Bobcats were allowed to pick fourth in their first draft, and were later not restricted from first picks.